geodynamics/pylith/examples/box-3d/README.md

 pylith step04_sheardispic.cfg
 ```

-## Step05: Time-dependent shear with Dirichlet and Neumann boundary conditions
+## Step 5: Time-dependent shear with Dirichlet and Neumann boundary conditions

-Similar to Step03 but with time-dependent boundary conditions
+Similar to Step 3 but with time-dependent boundary conditions
 consisting of an initial value and a rate of change that is added
 starting at 1.0 year.
-Features used in this simulation include:

-* Quasistatic simulation
-* Time-dependent Dirichlet boundary conditions
-* Time-dependent Neumann boundary conditions
-* UniformDB and SimpleDB spatial database for specifying values for
-  properties and boundary conditions.

-The simulation parameters are in the `pylithapp.cfg` and
-`step05_sheardisptractrate.cfg` files.

 To run the example:

 ```bash
 pylith step05_sheardisptractrate.cfg
 ```

-## Suggested exercises

-1. Change the mesh to the hex mesh.

-    * Change the setting in the pylithapp.cfg file.
-    * Override the current setting using the command line.

-2. Use the ExodusII file generated by Cubit.

-    * Change the mesh reader and filename.
-    * The `label_value` properties should all be set to `1`.

-3. Reduce the shear modulus while keeping the bulk modulus the same.

-4. Change the basis order and quadrature order for the solution field.

-5. Change Step01 to axial compression in the x and y directions.

-6. Change Step03 to be a combination of shear and axial compression/extension.

-7. In Step04 change the initial conditions so that only one of the components is equal to the solution.

-8. In Step05 adjust the rate and/or time when the rate dependence starts.